 Three numbers shape every screen recording: resolution, frame rate, and (behind the scenes) bitrate.
-Get the relationships down once, and the use-case matrix later in this guide will click instantly.
+Get the relationships down once, and the use-case matrix later in this guide clicks instantly.

 Resolution is the pixel count of each frame.
 Screen recorders usually offer four common tiers: